sachin235/30Days-of-GCP/Cloud Engineering Track/Quest4 Deploy and Manage Cloud Environments.md

 - Click on Create policy

+- Click on Filter and add project_id and the instance_id of the instance kraken-admin to it

 - Configure the policy to email your email when jumphost is cpu utilization is above 50% for 1 min.

 ## Task 3: Verify the Spinnaker deployment